abhishek-kumar-code/Redfish_Public/Specification.md

 #### Hypermedia API service root

 Redfish has a single service root URI and clients can discover all other resources through referenced URIs.

+#### OpenAPI v3.0 support

+The [OpenAPI Specification v3.0](#OpenAPI-Spec) provides a rich ecosystem of tools for using RESTful interfaces that meet the design requirements of that specification.
+Starting with v1.6.0 of the Redfish Specification, the Redfish Schemas support the OpenAPI YAML file format, and URI patterns that conform to the OpenAPI Specification were defined.
+Conforming Redfish Services that support the Redfish protocol version v1.6.0 or higher implement those URI patterns to enable use of the OpenAPI ecosystem.

+#### Follow OData conventions

+With the popularity of RESTful APIs, there are nearly as many RESTful interfaces as there are applications.
+While following REST patterns helps promote good practices, due to design differences between the many RESTful APIs there few common conventions between them.

+To provide for interoperability between APIs, [OData](#OData-Protocol) defines a set of common RESTful conventions and annotations.
+Redfish adopts OData conventions for describing schema, URL conventions, and definitions for typical properties in a JSON payload.

 ### Service elements